-We all know that Anna Wintour gets up at a ridiculous hour to play tennis, in fact, most successful women are constantly blowing our morning porridge and half-asleep coffee out of the water.
+Wondering how to wake up happy?
+We all know that Anna Wintour gets up at a ridiculous hour to play tennis, in fact, most successful women blow the morning porridge and half-asleep coffee routine out of the water.
 They seem to get up earlier, fit more in and have better, more streamlined lives.

 Wake up early and put in your headphones

 Wake up earlier than you have to, and to keep you awake, alert, and ready to go get ’em, put in your headphones and play your favorite upbeat tunes.
 This will put you in a really great mood for the day and help you to start as you mean to go on, happier than ever before!